 Informal resolution is utilized as an alternative means to resolve problems or disputes before initiating formal complaint procedures.
 Informal resolution may help facilitate quick resolutions while minimizing the need to participate in the formal investigative process.
 For informal resolution to proceed, both parties must agree to use this as a means to reach resolution.

-If informal resolution is proposed as an alternative to conducting an investigation of an alleged violation of the Student Standards of Conduct (see #4 in Section A: Procedures), to be binding in a disciplinary case, a resolution agreement must be approved by the appropriate Regional Executive Dean of Student Services.
+If informal resolution is proposed as an alternative to conducting an investigation of an alleged violation of the Student Standards of Conduct (see #4 in Section A: Procedures), to be binding in a disciplinary case, a resolution agreement must be approved by the appropriate Regional Executive Dean of Student Affairs.
 If resolution is not found, the investigation will be assigned to another individual that has investigative authority under this policy.